Joe Biden sexual misconduct allegation: Larry King Live audio fragment

 Reade said in April 2020 that she had told her mother, Jeanette Altimus, about the incident in 1993.
 By the time Reade made her assault allegation in 2020, Altimus was dead.
 Reade and her brother stated that their mother had encouraged Reade to call the police after the alleged incident, and that her brother regretted having previously told Reade to "move on, guys are idiots".

-Reade previously said that Altimus called into Larry King Live anonymously "saying my daughter was sexually harassed and retaliated against and fired, where can she go for help?"
-The episode, which was about the "cutthroat nature of Washington, DC, politics and media", was broadcast by CNN on August 11, 1993, with the title "Washington: The Cruelest City on Earth?" and featured an anonymous caller from San Luis Obispo, California, who said: "I'm wondering what a staffer would do besides go to the press in Washington?
+Reade previously said that Altimus called into Larry King Live anonymously saying, "my daughter was sexually harassed and retaliated against and fired.
+Where can she go for help?"
+The episode, which was about the "cutthroat nature of Washington, D.C., politics and media", was broadcast by CNN on August 11, 1993, with the title "Washington: The Cruelest City on Earth?" and featured an anonymous caller from San Luis Obispo, California, who said, "I'm wondering what a staffer would do besides go to the press in Washington?
 My daughter has just left there, after working for a prominent senator, and could not get through with her problems at all, and the only thing she could have done was go to the press, and she chose not to do it out of respect for him."
-King then asked: "So she had a story to tell but out of respect for the person she worked for she didn't tell it?"
-The caller answered: "That's true."
+King then asked, "So she had a story to tell but out of respect for the person she worked for she didn't tell it?"
+The caller answered, "That's true."
 CNN verified that Altimus lived in San Luis Obispo at the time of the call.

 Declaration of Reade's ex-husband

 On May 7, 2020, The Tribune reported on a declaration Reade's former husband, Theodore Dronen, submitted to a court in 1996 to contest a restraining order Reade had filed against him after he had filed for divorce.
-Dronen wrote that Reade had mentioned "a problem she was having at work regarding sexual harassment, in U.S. Senator Joe Biden's office."
+Dronen wrote that Reade had mentioned "a problem she was having at work regarding sexual harassment, in U.S. Senator Joe Biden's office".
 The document did not name Biden as the perpetrator or mention sexual assault.
 Dronen added that Reade "eventually struck a deal with the chief of staff of the Senator's office and left her position ...
-It was obvious that this event had a very traumatic effect on [Reade], and that she is still sensitive and effected [sic] by it".
+It was obvious that this event had a very traumatic effect on [Reade], and that she is still sensitive and effected [sic] by it."

 Dronen cited the alleged incident as one of several examples that "color [Reade's] perception and judgment" for her request of a restraining order.
-Dronen confirmed to The Tribune on May 7, 2020, that he had written the declaration and declined to comment any further on it, saying "Tara and I ended our relationship over two decades ago under difficult circumstances.
+Dronen confirmed to The Tribune on May 7, 2020, that he had written the declaration and declined to comment any further on it, saying, "Tara and I ended our relationship over two decades ago under difficult circumstances.
 I am not interested in reliving that chapter of my life.
 I wish Tara well, and I have nothing further to say."